syedm1/RollIt/README.md

 Simple HTML/CSS/JS based project

 A simple dice rolling game using basic HTML, CSS and Javascript.
-What are you waiting for roll the dice!
+What are you waiting for? roll the dice!
 # Demo

 ![image of Demo](https://github.com/syedm1/RollIt/blob/master/images/Demo.gif)